Binocular vision: Stereo images

 Binocular images can be captured by recording both the image seen by the left eye and the image seen by the right eye in a stereogram.
-The images can be recorded simultaneously (stereo photography) or one after the other (scout stereogram, moon stereogram).
+The images can be recorded simultaneously (stereo photography) or one after the other (Reconnaissance stereogram, moon stereogram).
 The advantage of recording the images of the left and right eyes simultaneously with a stereo camera is that no false disparities arise because the scene to be recorded has changed between the recordings.

 Stereogram

 A stereogram is a set of two images (pictures, videos, or computer-generated images), one for each eye, that can be used to evoke a binocular three-dimensional scene.

 In a stereogram, the two images can be attached to each other, with the left-eye image on the left and the right-eye image on the right (L-R stereogram), or with the right-eye image on the left and the left-eye image on the right (R-L stereogram).
-A stereogram can also consist of two separate images that are placed separately in a stereoscope, or that are specially prepared and placed on top of each other, with color filters, polarizing filterss, or optical ridges used to ensure that each eye sees only one of the images.
+A stereogram can also consist of two separate images that are placed separately in a stereoscope, or that are specially prepared and placed on top of each other, with color filters, polarizing filters, or optical ridges used to ensure that each eye sees only one of the images.

 Stereograms have been and continue to be widely used in depth perception research, for entertainment, and for education.

 Stereograms can be made by hand, by drawing with a computer program, or by taking pictures with one or two still cameras (stereo camera) or video cameras.
 The geometry used to design the correct disparities for these images is described in epipolar geometry and computer stereo vision.

 For natural scenes, the recordings for a stereogram are usually made from observation positions that are as far apart as the distance between the two eyes.
-In macro photography, this distance must be smaller to obtain a natural depth effect, and in a scout stereogram it must be larger.
+In macro photography, this distance must be smaller to obtain a natural depth effect, and in a Reconnaissance stereogram it must be larger.
 Another special stereogram is based on the movement of the moon relative to the sun (moon stereogram).

 A large number of stereograms are special because they represent a certain cultural period, a certain application or technique, or an important step in the research into binocular vision.
 The following stereograms belong to the latter category.
 Examples of more can be found on the Internet.